-Kids in St. Louis can celebrate New Year's Eve too!
+Kids in St. Louis can celebrate New Year's Eve too.
 Popular local attractions offer a variety of fun festivities designed for children and families.
-Here are some of the top ways to ring in the New Year with the kids like ice skating, skiing, and some indoor activities too.
+There are some great ways to ring in the New Year with the kids like ice skating, skiing, and some indoor activities too.

-The Magic House in Kirkwood welcomes the New Year about 12 hours early.
-The Noontime celebration has everything you'd expect in a New Year's party: a countdown, ball drop, noise makers, music, and dancing.
 It's just held at a more reasonable hour for young children.
-The celebration runs from 11 a.m. to 4 p.m.
+The celebration runs from 10 a.m. to 2 p.m.
 It's included with regular museum admission.